tranthn/class-metagenomics/README.md

 ---

 ## 1: PhyloSift
+* this tool will be used to do phylogenetic analysis given a metagenome sample
 * phylosift: https://figshare.com/articles/PhyloSift_markers_database/5755404
     - GitHub: https://github.com/gjospin/PhyloSift
-    - PhyloSiftt API and usage documentation: https://phylosift.wordpress.com/tutorials/running-phylosift/phylosift-overview/
+    - PhyloSift API and usage documentation: https://phylosift.wordpress.com/tutorials/running-phylosift/phylosift-overview/
 * *Note*: the URL cited in the GitHub link is outdated, while the figshare link is more recent and works as 12/2020

 ### Installation